duijf/mnml/README.md

 # mnml

 mnml is a theme for [deck.js][deck], a JavaScript library for building modern HTML presentations.
 It based on the CSS of one of the default themes, called "Swiss".
 It has a clean look with a tad of class.
+A demo is available [here](http://duijf.github.io/mnml).

 ## Usage